-As I was sitting around the other day and casting about for a topic for this blog post, my colleagues jokingly suggested that we talk about this trend of putting an ‘i’ in front of everything.
+As I was sitting around the other day and casting about a topic for this blog post, my colleagues jokingly suggested that we talk about this trend of putting an ‘i’ in front of everything.
 You know, how an intelligent PDU can be called iPDU or even IP-PDU, the now-normal branding standard of our modern age, the world of iEverything.

-The ‘i’ in the first iMac stood for Internet, not necessarily intelligent.
+The ‘i’ in the first iMac stood for the Internet, not necessarily intelligent.
 At the time, the idea of an internet-based personal computer was quite revolutionary.
 The ‘i’ moniker also brings to mind another intelligent ’i’ product, introduced by German sports car company BMW and infamously known as the iDrive.
 While it originally stood for intelligent, the ‘i’ quickly became known to stand for ‘infuriating.’

 My favorite ‘i’ is in the title of the collection of short stories called by Isaac Asimov called I, Robot.
 In this instance, the ‘i’ can both stand for intelligent and for the first person personal pronoun.
-In other words the ‘I’ that means ‘me.’
+In other words the ‘I’ means ‘me.’
 This is the most personal of the uses of ‘i,’ and it is an interesting play on words since there is no personal ‘I’ in a machine.
 That’s because a machine does not possess a personality or even a soul.

 So what out of all of this talk about iPDUs – or even better yet, IP-PDUs?
 This is me trying to swim back to the shallow end of the pool.

 I must say that I think all the different meanings of ‘i’ apply in the case of intelligent power distribution units.
 As the name itself implies, the modern power strip possesses a lot of smarts.
-By this I mean it can provide volumes of physical data and other environmental information, as well as give you the ability to control its function remotely through it's own IP address, hence, the IP-PDU designation I'm suggesting.
+By this I mean it can provide volumes of physical data and other environmental information, as well as give you the ability to control its function remotely through its own IP address, hence, the IP-PDU designation I'm suggesting.

 But like the first knob shifter introduced by BMW, intelligent power strips (IP-strips?
 Maybe I've gone too far...), or IP-PDU’s , can also be infuriating.
 Their smarts come with a provisioning learning curve that makes it tricky for some to put the machine into drive.
-But with zero touch provisioning, much of this IP-based task has become automated.

 And as for the existential question posed by the ‘i’ in